STAFF

 Serving since January 2022.

 Karisa oversees the daily operations in direct care services of the girls in our program.
+She is responsible for the daily care and supervision of program residents.
+She partners with the therapeutic, educational, and life skills staff to meet organizational goals and individual participant goals

-She brings extensive experience in the group home setting and excellence in her professional leadership of our direct care staff.
+Karisa brings extensive experience in the group home setting and excellence in her professional leadership of our direct care staff.

 Executive Administrator